Eyam: Places of interest

 Today Eyam has many plague-related places of interest.
 One is the Boundary Stone in the fields between Eyam and Stoney Middleton in which money, usually soaked in vinegar, which was believed to kill the infection, was placed in exchange for food and medicine.
 It is just one of several 'plague stones' marking the boundary that should not be crossed by either inhabitant or outsider.
 Another site is the isolated enclosure of the Riley graves mentioned above, now under the guardianship of the National Trust.

 A reminder of the village's industrial past remains in the name of its only pub, the Miner's Arms.
 Built in 1630, before the plague, it was originally called The Kings Arms.
 Opposite the church is the Mechanics' Institute, originally established in 1824, although the present building with its pillared portico dates from 1859 and was enlarged in 1894.
 At one time, it held a library paid for by subscription, which then contained 766 volumes.
 The premises now double as the village club.
 Up the main street is the Jacobean-styled Eyam Hall, built just after the plague.
 It was leased and managed by the National Trust for five years until December 2017 but is now run by the owners (the Wright Family).
 The green opposite has an ancient set of village stocks reputedly used to punish the locals for minor crimes.

 Catherine Mompesson's tabletop grave is in the churchyard and has a wreath laid on it every Plague Sunday.
 This is in remembrance of her constancy in staying by her husband, rather than moving away with the rest of her family, and dying in the very last days of the plague.
 The church's burial register also records "Anna the traveller, who according to her own account, was 136 years of age" and was interred on 30 December 1663.
 A more recent arrival there is the cricketer Harry Bagshaw, who played for Derbyshire and then acted as a respected umpire after retiring.
 At the apex of his headstone is a hand with a finger pointing upwards.
 Underneath the lettering a set of stumps is carved with a bat, and the bails flying off where a ball has just hit the wicket.

 Respect for its heritage has not always been a priority in Eyam.
 In his Peak Scenery (1824), Ebenezer Rhodes charges that by the start of the 19th century many former gravestones of plague victims had been pulled up to floor houses and barns and that ploughing was allowed to encroach on the Riley Graves; that the lime trees planted on either side of Mrs Mompesson's grave had been cut down for timber; that the missing piece from the shaft of the Saxon Cross had been broken up for domestic use; and that in general the profit of the living was put before respect for the dead.

+Two brooks flow through the village, the Jumber Brook and Hollow Brook.